• Skip to primary navigation

 Instructions

 • In a large bowl, add room temperature butter and granulated sugar.
-Beat until creamed and fluffy.
+Using a hand mixer, beat until creamed and fluffy, about a minute.
 Add vanilla and eggs, one at a time, mixing until incorporated and smooth.

 • In a separate bowl, sift together dry ingredients: cake flour, baking powder, and salt.
 Add half of the dry ingredients to butter mixture.
 Mix until just combined.
 Add half of milk, again mixing until just combined.
 Repeat once more to add remaining dry ingredients and milk.

-• Pour batter into prepared baking sheet (or evenly between two round cake pans) and spread into an even layer.
+• Pour batter into prepared baking pan and spread into an even layer.

 • 9x13 baking pan: 32-38 minutes